-The vehicle having this issue was a 2008 GMC Yukon.
 Low beam headlamps have poor lighting performance high beams are not any better and is not measurable difference between them.
 I have been driving with the high beams on and oncoming traffic does not even flash me to turn them off.
-This headlights problem happened on Tuesday, February 26, 2008.

 See all problems of the 2008 GMC Yukon.

 The contact owns a 2003 GMC Yukon.
 While stopped at a light, the front headlight caught fire.
 There were no warning indicators prior to the failure.
 GMC stated that they would have a dealer inspect the vehicle and repair it at the owner's expense.
 The vehicle has not yet been repaired.
 The failure and current mileages were 123,000.

 See all problems of the 2003 GMC Yukon.